nmcintyre5/nmcintyre5/README.md

 ### 👋 About Me
-Hi!
-I'm Nicole, a coder with a passion for machine learning, specifically as it relates to the medical and/or financial industries.
-With a background in STEM education, I'm enthusiastic about leveraging technology to solve real-world problems and make a positive impact.
-I'm seeking a new role as an entry-level ML engineer, where I can apply my technical skills and passion for innovation to drive impactful solutions.
+I’m a STEM educator and data enthusiast transitioning into data analytics, with experience building data-informed systems, dashboards, and reporting tools in education and operations.
+I leverage Python, Pandas, NumPy, and data visualization to analyze complex datasets, track outcomes, and inform decisions.
+I’m currently pursuing a Master of Science in Computer Science at the University of Colorado Boulder to deepen my data analytics and visualization skills.

 ##### What I'm Working On 🔭:
-- Currently, I'm focusing on a stock price prediction deep learning project, utilizing the Yahoo Finance API.
+- Cleaning, analyzing, and visualizing financial and education datasets to uncover actionable insights
-- I'm constantly expanding my knowledge in health, wellness & longevity, exploring new research to inform my projects.
+- Building dashboards to monitor trends and outcomes in student performance and operations
-- Alongside my professional work, I'm pursuing a Master of Science in Computer Science at the University of Colorado Boulder, where I'm engaged in advanced coursework in machine learning algorithms and data science.
+- Exploring new datasets in health and wellness to practice advanced analytics and visualization techniques

 ##### Technical Skills 💻:
-- Proficient in Python, with expertise in machine learning libraries such as TensorFlow, Keras, and scikit-learn.
+- Programming & Data Analysis: Python, Pandas, NumPy
-- Experienced in data manipulation and analysis using tools, such as NumPy & Pandas.
+- Visualization: Matplotlib, Seaborn, Plotly
-- Familiar with version control systems, such as Git for collaborative development.
+- Tools: Excel, SQL, Git, Jupyter Notebooks

 ##### LinkedIn 📥: ![My LinkedIn Profile](https://www.linkedin.com/in/mcintyre-nicole/)